Luissalazarsalinas/Trading-Bot/README.md

 On the other hand,  Sentiment analysis is also one of the more successful methods of including the effects of market psychology in a trading strategy.
 Empirical evidence suggests that investor sentiment is one of the most reliable indicators of future price movements.

-Therefore, in this project, we develop a Streamlit App that utilizes an Automated Trading System as an API to get two trading strategies (MACD and MFI) and a sentiment detector based on a deep learning model(GRU).
+Therefore, in this project, we develop a Streamlit App that utilizes an Automated Trading System as an API to get one trading strategy (MACD and MFI) and a sentiment detector based on a deep learning model(GRU).

 The App can be viewed through this [link]()